sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Use Cases where obtaining personal information is not needed.

-Support for a UserInfo Endpoint is important for maximum Client implementation interoperability even if no additional user information is returned.
+Support for a UserInfo Endpoint is important for maximum Client implementation interoperability even if no additional End-User information is returned.
 Clients are not required to call the UserInfo Endpoint, but should not receive an error if they do.